 The Lake District has a rich and fascinating food and drink heritage.
 The crystal clear waters, rich lowland pastures, isolated upland fells and bountiful coastline all have foodie stories to tell!

 Take Tim and Luke from Wigton, for example, who so loved muesli as a pre-fell scramble fuel that they started toasting their own in their mums’ kitchens.
-Five years on and Lakeland Mues is a multi-award-winner and an established regional breakfast table favourite.
+And 5 years on, Lakeland Mues is a multi-award-winner and an established regional breakfast table favourite.

 Or think of Mark and Maria Whitehead, who started experimenting with homemade relish flavours in their café in Hawkshead.
 They now employ 25 people in a converted barn in Ambleside where they make more than 100 different relish, chutney and sauce products using locally sourced ingredients!

 Wherever you go in the Lake District you’ll find a food tradition, story or recipe as unique as the landscape itself.
 If you’d like a Lake District taste experience delivered to your holiday cottage during your stay, A Day's Walk offers over 200 items of produce, all sourced from within a day’s walk of the Lake District.

 This is a guest blog written by Colin from A Day's Walk.
 You can visit their website to book your delivery of local Cumbrian produce.

 Book a stay in a holiday cottage in Cumbria for a foodie holiday.